 The amount of income you have to prove to be able to submit a declaration of commitment depends on the purpose of the visit (education, marriage, etc.).
 It also depends on whether you are married and/or pay maintenance (for a spouse or children).
 It is best to inquire directly with the Immigration Office responsible for the requirements.

-Here are some examples from 2023 to give you an idea of the approximate level of your minimum income:
+Here are some examples to give you an idea of the approximate level of your minimum income (as of 2024):

 - To submit a declaration of commitment for a person who would like to come to Germany to study or start vocational training, you need a monthly net income of at least €2700.
 If you have to pay maintenance (for a spouse or child), the amount increases to at least €3750 net per month.
 If you have to pay maintenance for two individuals, you have to earn at least €4378 net per month.
 The amount increases accordingly if you have to pay maintenance for more people.